 Make Sure the Straps are Secure for An Ideal Fit

-The straps must be secure to ensure a secure fit and optimal security when riding with a helmet on.
+The straps must be secure to ensure a proper fit and optimal safety when wearing a helmet.
 They are essential in keeping your helmet in place and preventing it from moving or falling off on your bike ride.
-First, secure the chin strap tightly underneath your jaw to ensure an appropriate size.
+First, secure the chin strap under your chin to ensure a proper fit.
 The strap should be snug.
 However, it shouldn’t be too tight.

-This will allow for the proper movements of your jaw and mouth.
-The straps should be adjusted across both sides of your helmet to ensure they’re uniform and even.
-The aim is to have the helmet be level with your head, and the straps form the “V” shape just under your ears.
+This will allow proper movement of your jaw and mouth.
+Adjust the straps across both sides of your helmet to ensure they’re uniform.
+The aim is to have the helmet level with your head, with the straps forming a “V” shape just under your ears.

 Check that the straps have not bent and there’s no extra looseness.
-When properly securing the straps correctly, you will enjoy the most secure and comfortable fit, allowing you peace of mind while you begin your cycling adventure.
+When you secure the straps correctly, you will enjoy the most secure, comfortable fit, giving you peace of mind as you begin your cycling adventure.

 Helmet Straps